Mortgages

 The Spanish mortgage market is complex, and navigating it without expert support can lead to costly mistakes.
 Research indicates that buyers who work with mortgage brokers can save an average of 1% on interest rates compared to those who go it alone.

-A qualified team like Mortgage Direct can help you understand mortgage offerings, negotiate better terms, and guide you through the application process.
+A qualified mortgage broker can help you understand mortgage offerings, negotiate better terms, and guide you through the application process.

 A 2019 law changed the fees associated with Spanish mortgages to be more aligned with other EU countries.
 These days, banks should pay the costs linked to the signing of the loan, such as agency fees, notary fees, registration fees, and the Impuesto Sobre Actos Jurídicos Documentados (AJD) also known as stamp duty.

-The borrower pays for the property appraisal, which is always required to secure a mortgage.
+The borrower pays for the property valuation or appraisal, which is always required to secure a mortgage.
 You will also pay an arrangement fee to the bank when you officially close the deal.
+Expect to pay around 2% of the loan amount on fees in total.

 In Spain, property tax rates (Impuesto Sobre Bienes Inmuebles – IBI) are set by the local tax authorities.
 As such, they will vary depending on where you buy your property.
 You can expect a range from about 0.4% to 1.3% of the property value, according to land registry records.